giellalt/lang-olo/olo.md

 FEMALE GIVEN NAMES

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/rus-Cyrl-2-Lat-propernouns.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/rus-Cyrl-2-Lat-propernouns.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/rus-Cyrl-2-Lat-propernouns.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/rus-Cyrl-2-Lat-propernouns.lexc)</small>

+---

-added to the xml source files. lyhyt+A:lyhy A_  "/(eng) short/(fin) lyhyt" ;
+This is where new words are added as lexc entries before they are added to the xml source files. lyhyt+A:lyhy A_  "/(eng) short/(fin) lyhyt" ;

 ADD ADJECTIVES BELOW!

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-olo/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-olo/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

 Special verbal forms

 ADJECTIVES

 Adverbs incomplete
 #päivy+N+Sg+Ess+Adv+Adv:#piän This should help in compound words Essive

 Conjunctors incomplete